slinden2/wf-server-admin-panel/README.md

 - WFAP_JWT_SECRET - Secret string used for JWT auth tokens
 - WFAP_ADMIN_DISCORD_ID - Admin users Discord ID
 - WFAP_PID_PATH - Path to Wreckfest related files (ie C:\\Wreckfest in production)
+- WFAP_STEAM_API_KEY - Needed for updating player count.
+- WFAP_DOMAIN - Domain of the server where the WF servers are running

 ## How to start the production build?